ankushsinghpal/hashCSV/README.md

 The program uses a Java Crypto Message digest, which is a secure one-way hash function that takes arbitrary-sized data and outputs a fixed-length hash value.
 This particular program uses the SHA-256 algorithm to perform the hashing.
 Many projects across the world need data to be hashed before
+IMPORTANT: The program starts reading from line number 2 (line numbers start from zero)

 The master branch is used for active collaborative development.
 The release branch is used only when a version of the project is ready for release.
 The release branch is ideally operated only by the repository owner.